antinvestor/apis/README.md

 # apis
-This repository holds all the grpc api files that the platform utilizes
+This repository holds the common grpc api library that other clients extend

 # requirements
 Install